raspberrypi/usbboot/Readme.md

-# USB device boot code
+# USB Device Boot Code

-This is the USB MSD boot code which should work on the Raspberry Pi model A, Compute Module, Compute Module 3, Compute Module 4 and Raspberry Pi Zero.
+This is the USB MSD boot code which supports the Raspberry Pi 1A, Compute Module, Compute Module 3, Compute Module 4 and Raspberry Pi Zero.

 The default behaviour when run with no arguments is to boot the Raspberry Pi with special firmware so that it emulates USB Mass Storage Device (MSD).
-The host OS will treat this as a normal USB mass storage device allowing the file-system to be accessed.
+The host OS will treat this as a normal USB mass storage device allowing the file system to be accessed.
 If the storage has not been formatted yet (default for Compute Module) then the [Raspberry Pi Imager App](https://www.raspberrypi.com/software/) can be used to install a new operating system.

-Since `RPIBOOT` is a generic firmware loading interface it is possible to load other versions of the firmware by passing the `-d` flag to specify the directory where the firmware should be loaded from.
+Since `RPIBOOT` is a generic firmware loading interface, it is possible to load other versions of the firmware by passing the `-d` flag to specify the directory where the firmware should be loaded from.
 E.g. The firmware in the [msd](msd/README.md) can be replaced with newer/older versions.

-For more information run `rpiboot -h`
+For more information run `rpiboot -h`.

 ## Building

 ### Linux / Cygwin / WSL
-Clone this on your Pi or a Linux machine.
+Clone this repository on your Pi or other Linux machine.
 Make sure that the system date is set correctly, otherwise Git may produce an error.

 ```